nodejs/node/doc/api/packages.md

 Using the `"import"` and `"require"` conditions can lead to some hazards, which are further explained in [the dual CommonJS/ES module packages section][].

+The `"node-addons"` condition can be used to provide an entry point which uses native C++ addons.
+However, this condition can be disabled via the [`--no-addons` flag][].
+When using `"node-addons"`, it's recommended to treat `"default"` as an enhancement that provides a more universal entry point, e.g. using WebAssembly instead of a native addon.

 Conditional exports can also be extended to exports subpaths, for example: